Analysis of the near-side ridge structure in pp collisions via Momentum-Kick Model: CONCLUSIONS

 To account for the $\Delta \phi$ correlation across various multiplicity ranges in pp collisions at 13 TeV, we introduced a multiplicity dependence in the MKM.
 We set $q$ to be inversely proportional to multiplicity and determined $T$ using the $\langle p_T \rangle$ ratio corresponding to each multiplicity bin.
 In this process, the parameter values that served as the base are from the high-multiplicity 13 TeV data.
 Since $f_R \langle N_k \rangle$ represents the total number of particles in the model, we introduced a linear dependence as a function of multiplicity.
 During the fitting of the $\Delta \phi$ correlation data, we added an overall constant `$A$' to the $f_R\langle N_k \rangle$ to describe the yields for each multiplicity bin.
 Consequently, we found $q=2.237$, $T=1.086$, and $A=0.221$ for $50\leq N_{\text{ch}}^{\text{rec}}<60$ (the lowest multiplicity range), and $q=0.887$, $T=1.224$, and $A=0.111$ for $130\leq N_{\text{ch}}^{\text{rec}}$ (the highest multiplicity range).
 The overall constant `$A$' increases across multiplicities, despite introducing a linear multiplicity dependence into $f_R \langle N_k \rangle$.
 It may imply additional multiplicity dependence in $f_R \langle N_k \rangle$, which requires further study.

-In conclusion, the MKM has successfully described the ridge structure in small systems and is expected to be applicable to future LHC results.
+In conclusion, the MKM is a very simplified model with few parameters through scattering but has successfully described the ridge structure in small systems.
+It is expected to be applicable to future LHC results.
 To predict the pp collision at 14 TeV data, we extrapolated parameter values from results at 7 TeV and 13 TeV.
 In order to establish the upper and lower bounds, we adjusted parameter values by $\pm 10\%$.
 This prediction result can be tested through future experiments in the LHC.

 Having demonstrated the efficacy of the MKM in elucidating the ridge structure observed in pp collisions at 13 TeV and 7 TeV, it is necessary to ascertain whether the model can also account for other center-of-mass energies and asymmetric systems.
 In addition, more detailed studies are required on the relationship of the parameters, $q$ and $T$, to the center-of-mass energy and multiplicity, as well as the behavior of $f_R \langle N_k \rangle$, especially its $p_T$ dependence.